zoetrope69/rose/_drafts/2014-06-10-dynamic-logos-with-css.md

 {% endhighlight %}
 _The default logo with PNG fallback_

-Changing the logo to the dynamic logo based on features is an example of progressive enhancement and ensure we can allow accessibility for users with screen readers.
+Changing the logo to the dynamic logo based on the browser's features is an attempt to make this progressively ehanceto ensure we can allow accessibility for users with screen readers.

-## Using SASS for more control
+## Using SASS for More Control

-All this is using numbers by hand, or [magic numbers](http://csswizardry.com/2012/11/code-smells-in-css/), if we want to make this even more flexible and give us control of the size of the logo and it's behaviour we can use [SASS](http://sass-lang.com/), a pre-processor for CSS.
+All this is using numbers by hand ([magic numbers](http://csswizardry.com/2012/11/code-smells-in-css/)), which is not ideal.
+If we want to make this even more flexible and give us control of the size of the logo and it's behaviour we can use [SASS](http://sass-lang.com/), a pre-processor for CSS.

-The above code examples are standard CSS [but in the actual code](http://github.com/{{ site.data.social.github }}) you'll find we're using SASS.

-I would do this but it ended with blurry sub-pixel shit.
+I'm looking to move towards that, my current efforts ended up with sub-pixel placement which created a lot of blurring. _I'll update here with the SASS if/when I do this._

-## Does this replace static logos?
+## Does this Replace Static Logos?

 Depending on usage I think a dynamic logo can be useful to convey some information about a brand's identity but in most cases it will not.
-Nice extra but not revolutionary. :smirk_cat:
+Nice extra but not revolutionary.

+_I realise this implementation isn't perfect [so please tweet us](http://twitter.com/rosedgtl) if you have any hot tips._ :smirk_cat: